 Comparison of cantilever amplitude stability over time using piezo drive (red) and blueDrive (blue).
 Performed on a Cypher AFM, 2 hours long experiment.

-Piezo-driven cantilever response can be distorted, additionally, it can also vary with time.
-As the cantilever response drifts relative to the chosen setpoint, the tip-sample forces change.
-It can be difficult to distinguish true sample dynamics from artifacts of this drift.
-The direct excitation provided by blueDrive is highly immune to drift in the cantilever response as shown in the graph below.
+The direct excitation provided by blueDrive is highly immune to drift in the cantilever response, as shown in the graph here.
 Slight temperature variations or changes in the fluid volume cause the amplitude response to change over time when using piezo excitation.
 However, blueDrive keeps the amplitude stable even during fluid heating and fluid perfusion, which maintains high quality imaging without any user adjustments.

 Since the cantilever amplitude remains stable throughout the experiment, the imaging force is kept constant which, in turn, preserves tip sharpness and sample integrity.
 Imaging is stable over extended durations with no need to readjust the amplitude setpoint such as demonstrated in the atomic resolution data of mica and silicon wafer surface roughness data shown below.